 - Paulson and Bernanke will succeed and the market and economy will be put right back on track.

 - Deflation.
 (Cash is king, Debt is slavery)

 - Hyper-Inflation.
 (Cash is trash, Debt becomes -relatively- cheaper)

 Outcome one is a fairy tale.
 If you are long in equities now, you are betting against history.

 Up until the bailout, I’ve been firmly in the deflation camp.
-Deflation is not declining prices, but a decline in the money supply caused by a destruction of credit.
+Deflation is not declining prices, but a decline in the money supply caused by the destruction of credit.
 Loans go bad, banks collapse and lending tightens.
 This causes a restriction of the money supply and thus deflation.
-Despite Bernanke and Paulson’s tough inflation talk over the past year, it is now clear by their actions that they fear an all out deflationary collapse.
+Despite Bernanke and Paulson’s tough inflation talk over the past year, it is now clear by their actions that they fear an all-out deflationary collapse.